Dutch Oven Daddy

 • Olive Oil: Used for searing the roast before slow cooking.
 Any neutral oil works.

 • Flour: Coats the roast before searing to help build a deep crust.
+As the roast braises, the flour also thickens the broth into a light gravy.

 • Red Potatoes: Cubed into 1 inch pieces.
 Baby potatoes work too and save prep time.